highlevellogic/achieve-proxy/README.md

 <p>Customization and servlets generally (next example) can transform achieve-proxy from a simple pass-through to a flexible and powerful system.
 Access control and load balancing seem obvious examples of features you might want to add or enhance.
 Above, achieve-proxy is described as a many to many proxy.
 So far, the examples use one proxy-servlet for each target, but one proxy servlet can have more than one target.
 Note that it is only the key (such as '/proxy/hello') that is needed to route a request to a proxy-servlet.
-You can set the related value to anything you need -
-examples: an empty string, a number, a wildcard, or an object; so long as you have custom logic in the proxy-servlet to handle it.
-When running achieve-proxy, session.proxyOptions needs to be set properly.
-It provides the set of options used by
+You can create a custom object with any properties that you need - so long as you have custom logic in the proxy-servlet to handle it.
+The object will reach your proxy servlet as session.proxyOptions.
+Properties <i>path</i> and <i>url</i> are automatically set by achieve, but you can modify them in your custom handler.
+Your custom handler needs to ensure that session.proxyOptions is set properly before passing session on to proxy.run(session).
+It must then provide the set of options used by
 <a href="https://nodejs.org/api/http.html#http_http_request_options_callback" target="_blank">http(s).request(options)</a>.
 The proxy configuration
 values in achieveserver.js show the minimum set of values needed (defaults: protocol http; ports 80, 443; hostname localhost; method get).</a></h3>
 <p>You can combine proxy or custom-proxy servlet use with pre and post processing in a non-proxy servlet.
 Servlets are created with a JavaScript